 Developing AI-based software to identify prostate cancer in MR images.

-The purpose of the project is to develop artificial intelligence (AI)-based software to support the detection and characterisation of prostate cancer on MR images.
-One highlight in 2020 was the extensive database of MRI scans and clinical information from Norway, the Netherlands and Taiwan (>3000 patients) now made available to the project at HUNT Cloud, a secure server adapted for storage and computational analysis of sensitive data.
+The purpose of the project is to develop artificial intelligence (AI)-based software to support the detection and characterization of prostate cancer on MR images.

 Prostata MR: I hvilken grad kan teknologien hjelpe oss med å ta kloke valg?
 (2019)

 1 in 8 men will have prostate cancer in their lives.
 PROVIZ is developing AI-based software to correctly identify prostate cancer in MR images, reducing the time and cost of diagnosis.

 Norway was the first country to implement an integrated cancer care pathway that uses multi-parametric magnetic resonance imaging (mpMRI) as the first diagnostic tool for men with suspected prostate cancer based on elevated levels of prostate specific antigen (PSA) in their blood.
 However, the PSA blood test has a high false-positive rate, leading many men to get unnecessary mpMRI’s.
 The popularity of this blood test has created an excess of images for radiologists to analyze.